Singapore Estate Planning : The Ultimate Checklist

 • The decisions about the person’s health, where they should be cared for, and how.

 • It also involves the medical decisions that may have to be made.
+These decisions could even have life-or-death implications.

 • the Property and Affairs “Power,” deals with matters that involve a person’s belongings and financial situation.